Average US price of gas up by a penny per gallon to $3.25

 CAMARILLO, Calif.
-(AP) — The average U.S. price of a gallon of regular-grade gasoline spiked 10 cents over the past two weeks to $3.64 per gallon (3.8 liters).
+(AP) — The average U.S. price of regular-grade gasoline went up by a penny over the past two weeks, to $3.25 per gallon.

-According to the survey, the average price of diesel is $4.02 a gallon, up 12 cents over two weeks.
+According to the survey, the average price of diesel was $3.35 a gallon, up a fraction of a cent.